Washington D.C. To Get Its First Medical Cannabis Dispensary In April

 According to General manager David Guard, Capital City Care (CCC) – which will be the cities first dispensary among six that are licensed – will be opening in early April.

 As with medical cannabis access points in other parts of the country like Colorado, CCC will be offering cannabis in its dried form, as well as medicated bakery items, candies and drinks.
-They’ll also be selling pipes and bongs, and will have counseling s4c2a6fbe5d5faa1ede9d72b6ad5f6b4fervices for those new to medical marijuana.
+They’ll also be selling pipes and bongs, and will have counseling services for those new to medical marijuana.

 For D.C. residents who have been fighting for this new law, the victory is sweet, though long overdo.